 Mr. Matt Armstrong is an author and lecturer on public diplomacy and international media.

-Mr. Armstrong is currently working on a book that examines the original purpose and design of U.S. government international media and public diplomacy as it began and evolved from 1917 to 1948.
+Mr. Armstrong is currently working on (and nearly finished with) a book that examines the original purpose and design of U.S. government international media and public diplomacy as it began and evolved from 1917 to 1948.

 Before getting involved with public diplomacy and strategic communication in 2003, Mr. Armstrong spent over a decade in knowledge management and related information technologies.

 "Mountainrunner" was and remains the nickname of his best running partner: his dog.